 These are the tools and materials that I use at home.
 I’ve tried and tested this equipment and can recommend them without question.
 Good equipment doesn’t have to cost a lot of money.
 Many indoor gardening tools and materials can be purchased very cheaply.
 I do have a few more expensive tools which make life a lot easier, but these are entirely optional.

 There are loads of pruning tools to choose from, but I find the quality can be really patchy.
 These pruners from Fiskars are great because they’re sharp and precise and are comfortable to use.
 They don’t cost the earth but do a really good job.
+Read the reviews and buy now on Amazon.

 Picking the right fertilizer for your houseplants can make a huge difference to the health of your plants.
 However, it can quickly get confusing with all of the different preparations and strengths of fertilizer available.